RJNY/Obtainium-Emulation-Pack/README.md

 - Turnip Drivers [TRACK ONLY]
 - Vita3K
 - Winlator

-... and Obtainium of course
+## FAQ

-### What if I want to pick-and-choose what I install
+### What if I want to pick-and-choose what I install?
 The maintainer of Obtainium also hosts a collection of Crowdsourced app configurations.
 [apps.obtainium.imranr.dev](https://apps.obtainium.imranr.dev)

 ### Why do some applications say TRACK ONLY?
 As the name implies, these application versions are only tracked, not pulled.
 This was done because we _can't_ pull these resources, but you may still care to know when these resources have updates so you can pull them manually.
 For example: NetherSX2 can't provide an APK for legal reasons, but you'll get update notifications so you don't have to manually check or be stuck with outdated resources.

 ### How do I use TRACK ONLY resources?
 When you get notified of an update to your track only resource: